Michigan State vs Kansas State Players to Watch - Sweet 16

 Kansas State's Last Game

-Kansas State was victorious in its previous game against Kentucky, 75-69, on Sunday.
-Nowell led the way with 27 points, plus two boards and nine assists.
+Kansas State was victorious in its previous game versus Kentucky, 75-69, on Sunday.
+Nowell was its leading scorer with 27 points.

 |Name